OpenTextCollections/opentextcollections.github.io/index.md

 - Why are text collections useful?

 - Are text collections corpora?
+Text collections are a very special type of corpus, but there are many corpora out there which are not text collections.

 - What is the relation to language archives?

 - What is the relation to Pangloss?

 - Where were text collections published before?

+There have not been good outlets for text collections in the past. *On this and other worlds* is a text collection from the Amazon published by Language Science Press in 2017.
+The International Journal of American Linguistics has TILA (Texts in the Indigenous Languages of the Americas) https://www.americanlinguistics.org/?page_id=1830, but these collections are not open access and only available as pdf.
+There is also the Native American Text Series https://press.uchicago.edu/ucp/books/series/NATAMX.html.

 - What standards do the collections adhere to?